zackforbing/ruby-submissions/1605/module_4_assignments/gametime/kerry_jenny/check_in2.md

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Food is bits

-* Goal 2:
+* Goal 2: The correct bit is replenished

-* Goal 3:
+* Goal 3: There is a number to translate on the screen

-_Note: Instructor/Groups can add additional goals beyond 3.
-Grading for the next check in will be based on completion of goals_
+* Goal 4: Let the player know if they picked up the wrong bit

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Scoreboard

 ### Feedback?